-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for funding under the Tribal Corrections Capacity Building Training and Technical Assistance Program.
-This program furthers the Department's mission by assisting federally recognized Indian tribes in strengthening their correctional system capacity to provide community supervision and reentry strategies to reduce crime.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for the fiscal year (FY) 2019 Body-Worn Camera Policy and Implementation Program Training and Technical Assistance solicitation.
+This program furthers the Department's mission by promoting the safety of law enforcement officers and citizens.